Rikishi (wrestler): Personal life

-Fatu is a member of the Anoa'i family, which has had a presence in professional wrestling since the mid-twentieth century.
-He is the twin brother of Sam "Tonga Kid" Fatu and the older brother of the late Eddie "Umaga" Fatu.
-Fatu's uncles Sika Anoa'i and Afa Anoa'i wrestled as The Wild Samoans.
-Many of his cousins wrestled including: the late Rodney "Yokozuna" Anoa'i, Afa “Manu Anoa’i Jr., Samula "Samu" Anoa'i, the late Matt "Rosey" Anoa'i, Joe "Roman Reigns" Anoa'i, Lance Anoa'i, and Lloyd "L.A.
-Smooth" Anoa'i.
+Fatu is a member of the Anoaʻi family, who had a presence in professional wrestling since the mid-twentieth century.
+He is the older brother of Sam "Tonga Kid" Fatu and Eddie "Umaga" Fatu.
+Fatu's uncles Sika Anoaʻi and Afa Anoaʻi wrestled as The Wild Samoans.
+Many of his cousins wrestled including: Rodney "Yokozuna" Anoaʻi, Afa “Manu" Anoa’i Jr., Samula "Samu" Anoaʻi, Matt "Rosey" Anoaʻi, Joe "Roman Reigns" Anoaʻi, Lance Anoaʻi, and Lloyd "L.A.
+Smooth" Anoaʻi.
 His father, Solofa Fatu Sr., died of complications related to COVID-19 on October 4, 2020.